ubccpsc/310/README.md

 <img src="readings/figures/310logo.png" width="256px" alt="CPSC 310 Software Engineering">

 # UBC CPSC 310 - Software Engineering
-January 4, 2017 -> April 5, 2017 (```2016T2```).
-These are the official resources for both sections.
+January 2, 2018 -> April 5, 2018 (```2017T2```).

 ## This is a development-heavy four-credit course.
 Plan your timetable accordingly.
 If you are not familiar with TypeScript, please start looking at it now.

 ## About the labs

 This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
 We do not have the ability to move people around between labs; please either monitor the SSC for space in your preferred lab sections, move to another lab with space, or find a partner in the lab you are registered in.
-Teams **must** be firm by the time of your lab the week of Jan 16.
+Teams **must** be firm by the time of your lab the week of Jan 15.
 If you do not have a partner, it is your responsibility to notify the TA in lab that week so you can be paired up.
 If you do not have a partner at the end of your lab that week, you will not be able to complete the project (50% of your final grade).
 Finding a partner is **your** responsibility and is key to your having a great term, please take the time to do this right.

 ## Waitlist: [See Here](#waitlist)